-- 3. Programs and projects that promote wellness and encourage youth participation in athletics and physical fitness activities. - D. Environment (5% to 15%) - 1.
+- 3. Programs and projects that promote wellness and encourage youth participation in athletics and physical fitness activities. - D. Environment - 1.
 Programs and projects that promote community recycling and natural resource preservation. - 2.
 Community-based environmental quality education programs. - 3.
-Environmentally sensitive agricultural research programs and projects. - E. Emergency Energy Assistance (5% to 15%) - Community Action Programs, Heatshare and other local and statewide fuel funds established by an energy provider, the States of South Dakota and Minnesota or any other entity that collects and distributes money for low-income emergency energy assistance and meets the minimum criteria, including income eligibility criteria, for receiving money from the Federal Low-Income Home Energy Assistance Program and the Program's Incentive Fund for Leveraging Non-Federal Resources. - 2.
-Funds distributed under this funding category shall comply with Minnesota Statutes Section 268.371, and South Dakota Statutes Section 1-36-20. - F. Disaster Relief (5% to 15%)
+Environmentally sensitive agricultural research programs and projects.

+E. Emergency Energy Assistance

+- Community Action Programs, Heatshare and other local and statewide fuel funds established by an energy provider, the States of South Dakota and Minnesota or any other entity that collects and distributes money for low-income emergency energy assistance and meets the minimum criteria, including income eligibility criteria, for receiving money from the Federal Low-Income Home Energy Assistance Program and the Program's Incentive Fund for Leveraging Non-Federal Resources. - 2.
+Funds distributed under this funding category shall comply with Minnesota Statutes Section 268.371, and South Dakota Statutes Section 1-36-20. - F. Disaster Relief